top of page

 Ann Smith

-I live in Perthshire with my husband Ian; we are both retired.
 We enjoy gardening and visiting family.
 We have three sons, all now married, and three grandchildren.
 I like to keep myself busy.
-I am a volunteer with the Soldiers, Sailors & Airforce Families Association.
-I also write children’s books which I enjoy immensely.
+Since retirement I was a volunteer Caseworker with SSAFA helping ex forces and their families who required assistance

 What have we done so far